-Standard & Poor's Rating Services rates the Town's economy as "very strong" in its February 2017 published ratings summary.
-The Town has a projected per capita effective buying income of 120% of the national level and per capita market value of \$296,453.
-Overall, the Town's market value grew by 0.7% over the past year to \$13.2 billion in 2017.
-The Town's assessed value was revalued in fiscal 2016, resulting in a 3.5% year-over-year increase to \$13.14 billion.
+Standard & Poor's Rating Services rates the Town's economy as "very strong" in its February 2018 published ratings summary.
+The Town has a projected per capita effective buying income of 120% of the national level and per capita market value of \$305,984.
+Overall, market value has grown by 2.9% over the past year to \$13.6 billion in fiscal 2018.
 The property tax base is primarily residential, with 88% of assessed value classified as such.
-Building permit value in calendar year 2016 was at a five-year high with an estimated value of \$213.7 million.1
+Building permit value in calendar year 2017 was \$181 million.

 Tax base.
 Barnstable's tax base is still among the largest in the Commonwealth.
-Total assessed valuation for the Town is estimated to increase to \$13.6 billion in 2018 reflecting a 3% increase from the 2017 value of \$13.2 billion.
+Total assessed valuation for the Town is estimated to increase to \$14.3 billion in 2019 reflecting a 5% increase from the 2018 value of \$13.6 billion.
 Property values continue to recover from the declines experienced after the 2008 recession.
-The Town's current property value is over \$8 billion more than the 2000 value of \$5 billion.
+The Town's current property value is over \$9 billion more than the 2000 value of \$5 billion.
 The tax base includes a substantial \$1.3 billion commercial base due to the Town's position as one of the economic centers of southeastern Massachusetts.
-New building growth activity continues to perform better having grown from \$93 million in 2014 to \$157 million in 2017.
-The tax levy for 2017 was \$114.2 million which is \$216.6 million less than the levy ceiling.
+New building growth activity continues to perform better having grown from \$93 million in 2014 to \$154 million in 2018.
+The tax levy for 2018 was \$118.5 million which is \$320,000 less than the levy ceiling.
 The excess capacity between the tax levy and levy ceiling can only be accessed by a voter approved override.
-The tax rates for 2017 were \$9.54 per thousand dollars of valuation on residential property and \$8.64 per thousand dollars of value on commercial, industrial and personal property (CIP).
+The tax rates for 2018 were \$9.61 per thousand dollars of valuation on residential property and \$8.71 per thousand dollars of value on commercial, industrial and personal property (CIP).
 The residential rate was higher than the CIP rate as a result of the Town Council adopting a 20% residential exemption.
 This effectively removed \$1.1 billion of property value from the residential class driving the tax rate upwards for this class of property as the residential tax levy remains the same.

 Long-term financial planning.
-The Town of Barnstable's capital program has identified approximately \$184 million in needed capital improvements over the next several years. \$62 million of this amount is for enterprise fund type operations and \$122 million are general fund improvements. \$23 million is for airport improvements with a majority of the capital program anticipated to be financed with federal and state funding. \$25 million is associated with the water quality improvements including sewer plant facility upgrades, water line replacements and other water system improvements.
-In addition, there is approximately \$64 million for road, bridge, parking lot and sidewalk improvements, \$26 million for school facilities and \$32 million for improvements to various Town facilities.
+The Town of Barnstable's capital program has identified approximately \$250 million in needed capital improvements over the next several years. \$68 million of this amount is for enterprise fund type operations and \$182 million are general fund improvements. \$27 million is for airport improvements with a majority of the capital program anticipated to be financed with federal and state funding. \$65 million is associated with the water quality improvements including sewer plant facility upgrades, sewer line expansions.

+water line replacements and other water system improvements.
+In addition, there is approximately \$132 million for road, bridge, parking lot, sidewalk improvements, and town facility improvements, and \$26 million for school facilities.